ibeccaro/pxe_util/README.md

 # Utility PXE/iPXE repo
-config file, documentation and tools for PXE/iPXE
+config files, documentations and tools for PXE/iPXE

 ver 0.00.01-12-18-25\
 by